michaelshiloh/NetworkEverything/schedule.md

 	-  No electronic distractions
 	-  Be proactive: Communicate with me regarding difficulties, problems, illness, etc.
 	-  Allow lots of time for homework as physical construction and debugging circuits and programs can be very time consuming.
-- Time permitting, introduction to Arduino
+- Introduction to Arduino

 #### Homework due Thursday 31 January
 - **Read**